appgate/sdp-prom-monitoring/README.md

         channel: '#<channel-name>'
         api_url: '<incomming-webhook-url>'%
 ```
+### Passwords for basic authentication
+If you want to use a single htpasswd file, then create symlinks to it with the same name as the expected file name depicted in the list below.

+* create htpasswd users:
+   * `htpasswd -c htapass/grafana_users admin`
+   * `htpasswd -c htapass/prometheus_users admin`
+   * `htpasswd -c htapass/conkolla_users admin`
+   * `htpasswd -c htapass/traefik_users admin`

 ## Deploy
 Set the env variables (or set them in the docker compose file by hand)